 Poultry Australia Breed Profiles

 Due to their friendly nature, great laying ability and adaptations to Australian demands and climate, Australorps are fantastic additions to any backyard poultry set-up.
-They are prolific egg producers, easy to house and are fantastic birds for young families.
+They are prolific egg producers, easy to house, and fantastic birds for young families.
 For these reasons, Poultry Australia would not hesitate to recommend this fantastic breed!

-Barnevelder’s are great dual-purpose birds that have gained popularity as backyard chickens.
-Their beautiful appearance, golden speckled brown eggs and calm nature make them a great addition to family life.
+Barnevelders are great dual-purpose birds that have gained popularity as backyard chickens.
+Their beautiful appearance, golden-speckled brown eggs and calm nature make them a great addition to family life.

 Easter Eggers are an extremely popular and fantastic addition to backyard flocks.
 Their colourful and extra-large eggs are sure to spark joy in the eyes of all family members – young and old.
 In addition to their wonderful eggs, their moderate size, calm nature and hardiness make them wonderful members of a family-friendly backyard flock!